Safety Index Synthesis via Sum-of-Squares Programming: Problem Formulation

 \paragraph*{Problem} Since $\mathcal{X}_S$ may contain states that will inevitably go to the unsafe set no matter what the control input is, we need to assign high energy values to these inevitably-unsafe states.
 Then, safe control can be applied to ensure \textbf{forward invariance} in a subset of the safe set $\mathcal{X}_S$ by dissipating the energy. \textit{Forward invariance} of a set means that the robot state will never leave the set if it starts from the set, i.e. when $\phi_0(x(t_0)) \leq 0$, then $\phi_0(x(t)) \leq 0,\ \forall t>t_0$.

 In this paper, we adopt safe set algorithm (SSA) ~\cite{liu2014control}, which is an \textit{energy function-based method} for safe control.
 SSA has introduced a rule-based approach to synthesize the energy function as a continuous, piece-wise smooth scalar function $\phi:\mathbb{R}^{n_x} \rightarrow \mathbb{R}$.
-And the energy function $\phi(x)$ is called a safety index.
-The general form of the safety index is $\phi = \phi_0^* + k_1\dot\phi_0 + \cdots + k_n\phi_0^{(n)}$ where 1) the roots of $1+k_1s+\ldots + k_n s^n=0$ are all negative real (to ensure zero-overshooting of the original safety constraints); 2) the relative degree from $\phi_0^{(n)}$ to $u$ is one (to avoid singularity); and 3) $\phi_0^*$ defines the same set as $\phi_0$ (to nonlinear shape the gradient of $\phi$ at the boundary of the safe set).
+And the energy function $\phi(x)$ is called a safety index. \rebuttal{The general form of the safety index is $\phi = \phi_0 + k_1\phi_0^{(1)} + \cdots + k_n\phi_0^{(n)}$} where 1) the roots of $1+k_1s+\ldots + k_n s^n=0$ are all negative real (to ensure zero-overshooting of the original safety constraints); 2) the relative degree from \rebuttal{n-order derivative} $\phi_0^{(n)}$ to $u$ is one (to avoid singularity).
 In our paper, we assume $\frac{\partial \phi}{\partial x}$ satisfies \Cref{def: subs}.